lyndon025/playtested/src/content/article/legacy/2023-06-27-an-intense-side-scrolling-hack-and-slash-arpg-coming-soon-beta-review---phantom-blade-exe.md

 Phantom Blade: Executioners is a 2D side-scrolling martial arts hack and slash game available on PC, Android, and iOS, featuring full crossplay functionality.
 It is currently hosting a live open beta test from June 26 to July 10, 2023.

-**Pros:**
+## Pros

-+Four characters that players can all play, each with their own progression
+## +Four characters that players can all play, each with their own progression

-+Unique art style, a blend of Chinese Art and Anime.
+## +Unique art style, a blend of Chinese Art and Anime.

-+Plethora of unlockable skills that can be mixed, matched, and synergized with each other
+## +Plethora of unlockable skills that can be mixed, matched, and synergized with each other

-+Clever approach to its combo chains combat system
+## +Clever approach to its combo chains combat system

-+Crossplay with PC, Android, and iOS
+## +Crossplay with PC, Android, and iOS

-**Cons:**
+## Cons

 -Minor performance problems